notverymoe/rpg_girl_terrain/readme.md

 # Building from Source

-You will need to install OpenScad.
+You will need a snapshot version of OpenScad as this project makes use of some "experimental" features like `roof()`.

 Eventually we will create releases containing all the basic files.